Tips & tricks: T-Slimx2

 High-fat meals

-We know from the Mealtime Insulin Guide that high-fat meals with carbs, such as pizza and takeaways, require additional insulin.
+The Mealtime Insulin Guide explains that high-fat meals with carbs, such as pizza and takeaways, require additional insulin.
 Unfortunately, Control-IQ’s Active insulin time fixed at 5 hours poses a real problem here.
 The algorithm thinks that there’s too much insulin on board and is very sluggish at responding to the delayed rise in glucose from high-fat meals.

 Control-IQ cannot keep up with high-fat meals with lots of carbs.
 I have experienced this several times and seen it countless times in others.